engineerbekir/Object-Detection-with-Detectron2-and-MobileNet-SSD/README.md

 <img align="center" src = "https://github.com/engineerbekir/Object-Detection-with-Detectron2-and-MobileNet-SSD/blob/master/gif.mp4" width = "800" height ="400"/>

 ## How Does It Work ?

-### Requirement
-- Install Detectron2, OpenCV DNN and Qt Creator
+-Requirement: Firstly; Install Detectron2, OpenCV DNN and Qt Creator.
+- Thanks to Qt Creator, its design was realized.
+- Using Pytorch-based Detectron2 algorithm and TensorFlow deep learning framework It offers object detection, accuracy and speed control with MobileNet SSD (Single Shot Detector) trained on MS COCO dataset.